Astro0mar/astro0mar/README.md

 ## As-Salamu-Alaikum ,I'm Omar 👋

+🌌 “If you want something you have never had, you must be willing to do something you have never done.” 💙

 - 🌱 I’m currently learning embedded systems & machine learning
 - 👯 I’m looking to collaborate on open source